 Video of the Day

-Olive Oil Source recommends that, when you use olive oil as a moisturizer, you massage it into skin that’s still slightly damp so that the remaining water on your skin can help keep your skin from feeling greasy.
+Extra virgin olive oil penetrates deep into the skin on your face, providing needed moisture as well as a shield to protect your skin, keeping it smooth.
+When you use olive oil as a moisturizer, you massage it into skin that’s still slightly damp so that the remaining water on your skin can help keep your skin from feeling greasy.